 UNESCO experts classify the Khanty and Mansi languages as endangered.
 In this regard, the Government of Ugra pays the outmost attention to preserving minority languages in its territory.
-The advanced experience of the Khanty-Mansi Autonomous Area Khanty-Mansiysk - the capital of Ugra in preserving native languages and harmonising interethnic communication is highly recognised at the federal level.
+The advanced experience of the Khanty-Mansi Autonomous Area in preserving native languages and harmonising interethnic communication is highly recognised at the federal level.
 It is no coincidence that for several years the region has remained the leader in the implementation of the state national policy, including issues related to the sustainable development of indigenous peoples.